This reference guide is designed to assist in defining terms frequently used at Missouri State University and in the Undergraduate Catalog.

-Readmission Admission process followed by a student who wishes to enroll after not taking classes for one full calendar year.
+Readmission Admission process followed by a student who wishes to enroll after a absence of one full calendar year.

-Registration Restriction A type of prerequisite that requires student be in a specific program of study in order to take the class
+Registration Restriction A type of prerequisite that requires student be in a specific major in order to enroll in the class.

 Reinstatement Process by which a suspended student appeals to return to the university.

-Semester Instructional period of 15 weeks plus a final examination period offered twice a year (referred to as Fall and Spring semester).
-Additional instructional periods include intersessions and a summer session.
+Semester Also, referred to as a "term".
+Instructional period of 15 weeks plus a final examination period offered twice a year.
+Additional instructional periods include intersessions and summer sessions.

 Service Learning Program which allows students to earn academic credit in selected courses in exchange for meaningful and productive community service.

-SOAR (Student Orientation, Advisement, and Registration) Program, a day and a half in length, designed to assist students and their families in making a successful transition to university life.
+SOAR (Student Orientation, Advisement, and Registration) Program designed to assist students and their families in making a successful transition to university life.

 Student Services Fees Required fees assessed at the time of registration that cover the student's access to a variety of services, programs, and activities.

-Suspension Status that prevents a student from enrolling in courses unless an exception is granted by the dean of the student's major.
+Suspension Status that prevents a student from enrolling in classes unless reinstatement is granted by the dean of the college of the student's major.

-Syllabus Document describing the objectives, outcomes, assessment activities, and structure of a course that is made available to students during the first week of classes.
+Syllabus Document describing the objectives, outcomes, assessment activities, and structure of a class that is made available to students during the first week of classes.

 Term Another name for a semester or summer session.

-Transfer Credit Courses taken at another accredited institution and accepted toward degree requirements at Missouri State.
+Transfer Credit Classes taken at another institution and accepted as college credit at Missouri State.